LewisCM14/restaurant-booking-app/README.md

 [Return to Table of Contents](#contents)

 ### Future Features <a name ='toimplement'></a>
+___
+- **Write a Review**

+    *An option for a user to write a review, which is then displayed on the site for other users to see.
+Due to the nature of the business this could potentially be handled through Trip Advisor or Yelp.*

+- **Hero Image Carousel**

+    *Developing the hero image on the landing page to make use of a carousel highlighting the restaurants dishes is another future feature to also implement, i feel this would be a more elegant and professional way of advertising the business at a glance.*

 [Return to Table of Contents](#contents)
+___
 ### Testing <a name ='testing'></a>

 - **Validator Testing**